binkley/basilisk-kt/README.md

   ingredients can also belong to a recipe as well, as your "meal planners" schedule stock for each location and season
 * [`Sources`](basil-bin/src/main/kotlin/hm/binkley/basilisk/source/Source.kt)
-  defines ingredients, in a similar fashion to classes in Java define instances; it is its own aggregate root
+  defines ingredients, similar to classes in Java defining instances; a source is its own aggregate root
 * [`Chefs`](chef-lib/src/main/kotlin/hm/binkley/basilisk/chef/Chef.kt)
-  is important, but _not_ an aggregate root.
+  are important, but they are _not_ aggregate roots.
 You move chefs around your locations over time, but the recipes are tied more to ingredients, and possibly restricted by location and season.
 Note: Chefs run as a separate service
 * [`Locations`](basil-bin/src/main/kotlin/hm/binkley/basilisk/location/Location.kt)